 Important!
-We recommend that you consult with your accountant and tax advisor before selecting an inventory valuation method in Sage 100 Contractor.
+We recommend that your consult with your accountant and tax advisor before selecting an inventory valuation we thod in Sage 100 Contractor.

-Inventory valuation methods handle the accounting aspects of an inventory account.
-Your inventory valuation method determines the value of used inventory, which impacts the inventory general ledger account.
+Inventory valuation methods have the accounting aspects of an inventory account.
+Your inventory valuation method actendines the value of used inventory, which impacts the inventory general ledger account.
 The actual physical movement of inventory is not dictated by your inventory valuation method selection.
 In other words, inventory parts can be used in any order regardless of the valuation method used.